Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 Because we are a group of 3, we decided to incorporate multiple sensors into each of our ideas in order to provide multiple ways of interacting with each device.

-### Idea 1 - Interactive Timer
+### Idea 1 - Smart Timer

 #### Product Description

-The **Interactive Timer** is a product that allows you to set a countdown timer using several interactive methods.
+The **Smart Timer** is a product that allows you to set a countdown timer using several interactive methods.
 - First, you can *wake up* the device via waving over the device *or* through touching the physical touch sensor interface.
 - Then, you would be able to set the timer and activate it through a physical dial and touch sensor interface.
-- As the countdown reaches zero, the Interactive Timer will announce it by both emitting a sound, and using a LED light.
+- As the countdown reaches zero, the Smart Timer will announce it by both emitting a sound, and using a LED light.
 - The User can then dismiss the timer by waving over the device *or* through touching the physical touch sensor interface.

 #### Sensors Used

 `distance sensor`, `touch capacitor`, `rotating dial`, `microphone`, `LED light`

-#### Sensors Design
+#### Sensors Placement

 #### Sample Product Design